Australorp Rooster – Everything You Need to Know

 Australorp Rooster vs Hen – What is the Difference?

 Most poultry owners usually wonder about the personality and visual differences between Australorp roosters and hens from various chicken species.
 Hens and Australorp roosters may appear remarkably similar.
-After all, these two chickens.
 Nonetheless, some physical traits differentiate the two breeds.

 The first physical difference lies in their tails.
 Australorp roosters have iridescent black feathers.
 Their large red combs come with bright red wattles.
 Their red coloring makes them utterly unique from hens.
 Australorp roosters are larger in size and height compared to hens.